kvh/common-model/README.md

 # CommonModel

-**The taxonomy of everything**
+**Universal schemas for structured data**

 CommonModel is a shared specification for describing the structure and semantics of objects and their data representations -- a "lingua franca" for modeling the world's data.
-In practice, think supercharged "CREATE TABLE" statement.

 APIs, libraries, researchers, and analysts can use CommonModel to communicate data frictionlessly when publishing api endpoints, aggregating ML training data,